 The benefits and drawbacks of credit repair

 - Improve your financial standing.
-Even if an agency is successful in removing only a few negative listings from your report, the result can improve your chances of accessing credit.
+Even if you’re successful in removing only a few negative listings from your report, the result can improve your chances of being approved for credit.

 - Save money on future borrowing.
 With an improved credit score, the rates that you pay to borrow money — for example, with a personal or home loan application — could save you significant money over the life of a loan.

 - Services can be expensive.
 Whether you pay by the month or with each removal, credit repair will cost you.

 - No guarantees.
 After all that hard work, you may be unsuccessful in removing your negative listings.

 What should I consider before paying for credit repair?

 Think about your short- and long-term credit needs when deciding whether to pay for credit repair.
 For example, if your credit report shows three negative listings and two of them are due to be removed from your file soon, you could wait to apply for that card or loan until then.